astraw/stdeb/README.rst

 master branch
 `````````````

+This branch is recommended for all users.
+It requires Debhelper 7, and
+thus *requires Ubuntu Intrepid or Debian Lenny* (unless you use
+backports).

  * 2009-12-28: Version 0.4.3 Released.
 See the `download page`__.
 See the
    `changelog`__ and `release notes`__.
  * 2009-11-02: Version 0.4.2 Released.
 See the `download page`__.
 See the